Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: The Exo Skryer Framework

-I note that these additional parametrisations break the RE solution presented in \citet{Guillot_2010}, similar to the modified Milne profile, and so retrieved profiles should use caution when physically interpreting parameters derived from retrievals.
-However, this parametrisation offers a more flexible, retrieval-friendly generalisation of the Guillot profile that can emulate non-grey upper-atmosphere behaviour while retaining the deep-atmosphere RE solution.
-I use this profile for the HD 189733b dayside emission spectra retrieval in Section \ref{sec:HD189b}.
+I note that these additional parameterisations break the RE solution presented in \citet{Guillot_2010}, similar to the modified Milne profile, and so retrieved profiles should be used with caution when physically interpreting parameters derived from retrievals.
+However, this parameterisation offers a more flexible, retrieval-friendly generalisation of the Guillot profile that can emulate non-grey upper-atmosphere behaviour while retaining the deep-atmosphere RE solution.
+I use this profile for the WASP-107b transmission spectra in Section \ref{sec:W107b} and HD 189733b dayside emission spectra retrieval in Section \ref{sec:HD189b}.